Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-06-choosing-a-tool-for-blogging.md

 ## Creating a blog post

-At this point it became clear just how much blogging is baked into Jekyll, because all I needed to do to post my first blog was create a directory called `_posts` and add a new file to it called `2024-02-06-choosing-a-tool-for-blogging.md`.
+At this point it became clear to me just how much blogging is baked into Jekyll, because all I needed to do to post my first blog was create a directory called `_posts` and add a new file to it called `2024-02-06-choosing-a-tool-for-blogging.md`.
 This filename format is important for Jekyll to recognise the file as a post.
 More details [here](https://jekyllrb.com/docs/posts/).

 ##### Blog root directory:
 ```